 Longer Delays May Apply

-Case-by-Case Delays: In some cases, we will not make all the funds that you deposit by check available to you on the first business day after the day of your deposit.
+Case-by-Case Delays: In some cases, we will not make all the funds that you deposit by check available to you on the second business day after the day of your deposit.
 Depending on the type of check that you deposit, funds may not be available until the second business day after the day of your deposit.
-The first $200 of your deposit, however, may be available on the first business day.
+The first $225 of your deposit, however, may be available on the first business day.

 If we are not going to make all of the funds from your deposit available on the first business day, we will notify you at the time you make your deposit.
 We will also tell you when the funds will be available.
 If your deposit is not made directly to one of our employees, or if we decide to take this action after you have left the premises, we will mail you the notice by the day after we receive your deposit.